-- (1) In August 2016, the Hospital Authority approached the County Commission requesting additional funding from the County.
-After several meetings, the Commissioners voted to increase the mills payable to the Hospital from 2.6 to 4.0.
-The additional 1.4 mills equate to approximately \$300,000, annually.
-Tax monies received are reported as other operating revenues.
-The County Commissioners have agreed to provide the 4.0 mills through calendar year 2021.
-A request must be made annually.
-See Note 15 for additional information. - (2) To increase swing-bed volume, the Authority, in August of 2018, partnered with Miller County in Colquitt, Georgia, to provide care for patients that are in need of long-term ventilators and or trachs.
+- (2) To increase swing-bed volume, the Authority, in August of 2018, partnered with Miller County in Colquitt, Georgia, to provide care for patients that are in need of long-term ventilators and or trachs.
 The goal is to provide care for an average of 10 swing bed patients per day.
 The Authority has also increased its ability to admit more swing bed patients to the Hospital by having a Hospital employed physician.
 As a result of this partnership, the Authority is seeing improved operations from the swing bed program.
-In 2021, the Authority met the goal of 10 patients per day; however due to staffing constraints, the Authority was not able to collect all of the accounts as planned. - (3) During the 2016 Georgia General Assembly, Senate Bill 258 was passed which will allow an individual or corporation to receive a state tax credit for making a donation to certain qualified rural hospital organizations.
+In 2021, the Authority met the goal of 10 patients per day; however due to staffing constraints, the Authority was not able to collect all of the accounts as planned.
+Investments in qualified staff heavily experienced in Revenue Cycle management have been made by the Authority, including outsourcing of the billing office.
+Collections on gross accounts receivable have seen significant improvements. - (3) During the 2016 Georgia General Assembly, Senate Bill 258 was passed which will allow an individual or corporation to receive a state tax credit for making a donation to certain qualified rural hospital organizations.
 In 2017, Senate Bill 180 was passed which enhanced the previously passed Senate Bill 258.
-The total amount of tax credits available in the State are \$60 million per year through 2024.
+The total amount of tax credits available in the State are \$60 million per year through 2022.
+In 2022, House Bill 1041 increased the cap to \$75 million annually for 2023 and 2024.

 For each calendar year of the credit, no more than \$4 million shall be approved for any individual rural hospital organization.
-See Note 16 for amounts received during fiscal years 2020 and 2021.
+See Note 17 for amounts received during fiscal years 2021 and 2022.

 The Authority has partnered with Georgia Heart and is pursuing donations through the rural hospital tax credit.
-The donations received through the credit decreased in 2021, partially attributable to the COVID-19 pandemic.
+Through targeted efforts, donations received from the credit increased in 2022.
 The Authority continues to seek donations through education provided on social media, advertising in local newspapers and by mailing educational boxes to CPA firms in Atlanta and Glynn County.
 There is no guarantee for these donations.